awsdocs/aws-storagegateway-user-guide/doc_source/backup-netvault.md

 1. Retrieve the archived tape from archive to a tape gateway\.
 For instructions, see [Retrieving Archived Tapes](managing-gateway-vtl.md#retrieving-archived-tapes-vtl)\.

 1. Use the Quest NetVault Backup application to restore the data\.
 You do this by creating a restoring a folder file, as you do when restoring data from physical tapes\.
-For instructions, see the Quest NetVault Backup 10\.0\.1 – Administration Guide \(Creating a restore job\) in the Quest NetVault Backup documentation\.
+For instructions on creating a restore job, see [Quest NetVault Backup 12\.4 \- Administration Guide](https://support.quest.com/technical-documents/netvault-backup/12.4/administration-guide)\.

 **Next Step**